prismspecs/money-as-medium/readme.md

   + These projects don't need to come into fruition, but they need to feel real in all aspects: A presentation, branding, interaction with the real crypto community, diagrams, etc. are all ways of achieving this.
   + Feel free to create this in the mode of existing projects in the blockchain ecosystem, or to re-imagine the technology, or simply be as absurd or experimental as you would like.

-Mini Assignments
-+ Deadcoins
-  + Find a coin that is no longer being used and produce some research about it.
-What was it intended to do?
-In what country did it originate?
-What was its highest and lowest traded value?
-+ FUD
-  + Class splits into two teams, each behind a different "shitcoin."
-Try to pump your coin and FUD the other.
-Whichever team's coin goes up in value more wins.

 ## Schedule
 ### week 1 (8/26 & 8/28)